alex1005/Oleksandr_Chemanov/README.md

 ```
 and then do the following instructions.

-## Windows/Linux via terminal session
+## Windows
-To run tasks you need JDK and Maven to be installed and environment variables `CLASSPATH`, `PATH` and `JAVA_HOME` to be set.
+To run tasks you need JDK, Maven and Allure to be installed and environment variables `CLASSPATH`, `PATH` and `JAVA_HOME` to be set.
 Then open terminal session in cloned repo and type command below:
 ```
-mvn test
+./run_tests_with_report.bat
 ```